 The National Theatre – Small Island VR

 I’ve just finished working on a new project for the National Theatre where we’ve built a Virtual Reality experience for a play called Small Island, which is about the life of people who moved from Jamaica to the UK.
 It is a communal VR experience which was developed for an untethered (no connected wires to a PC/Laptop) headset freeing the user to fully explore the VR experience without limits and sharing that experience with others in real-time.
 We partnered with Dimension Studio to capture a 3D Holographic video of a singer called Nubiya.
 Just before people watch the play they have the chance to see the VR experience and walk around Nubiya's 3D Holographic video.
-It will be released for public viewing in the second week of June 2019.

 I doubt that I would get this mix of experience and the chance to work on such ground-breaking projects anywhere else.
 When I started out in my career, I assumed that I would join a gaming company – that was always my first choice.
 When the Accenture opportunity came about, to be honest I thought I’d just apply and stay for a year or so to get the big-company experience, then leave and go into the gaming industry.
 The simple fact is that Accenture is giving me a lot of interesting and diverse projects to work on, so I’m really attached to the company now and with my feet firmly on the ground, here to stay!